The Mubaku Community Conservation Organization Mission (MUCCO)

 To improve the standard of living for the people of Mubaku and the surrounding area through sustainable education, health care, crop improvements, environmental conservation initiatives, and job training efforts that reflect national and local priorities.

 Addressing social, economic, and development needs through education, sanitation, access to clean water, and sustainable development in the Albertine region of Uganda.

-To realize our vision and the mission, MUCCO has adopted the following strategic objectives;
+To realize our vision and mission, MUCCO has adopted the following strategic objectives;

 - To foster efficient, effective, and equitable development that helps the entire community.

 - To increase the literacy level of the local community.

 - To reduce mortality rates through the provision of basic health care services and family planning services.

 - To reduce sanitary and water-related diseases and infections by providing a safe, readily available water supply system in partnership with the community.

 - To increase household food production and productivity by promoting appropriate and diversified production techniques for increased income and nutrition.

 - To empower women in the community through diverse skill development programs and projects for social development.

 - To acquire funds from donors to achieve the above.

-Giving to MUCCO can be done using cash in Mubaku Village or in North American or Europe through Mubaku Educational Foundation.
+Giving to MUCCO can be done using cash in Mubaku Village or in North America or Europe through Mubaku Educational Foundation.

 How MUCCO makes a difference:

 In the four years since our inception, we have managed to build a well so that clean water is more readily available and opened a school, but there is still much work to be done.
 Our grassroots efforts are beginning to pay off as we have raised enough money this year, mostly through generous donations, to begin our school’s construction.
 It is our sincere hope that through education, our children will help bring a brighter future to Mubaku.
 I am humbled and grateful for the outpouring of love we have received.
 We welcome you to join us in our efforts.”

 Here’s an example of meeting multiple strategies